shrutiparmar2003/shrutiparmar2003/README.md

 # Hello there! 👋

-I'm [Your Name], a passionate Data Science student with a keen interest in Data Analysis, Machine Learning, and algorithms.
+I'm Shruti Parmar, a passionate Data Science student with a keen interest in Data Analysis, Machine Learning, and algorithms.
 I enjoy tackling complex problems and finding innovative solutions through coding.

 ## 🌱 About Me